AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 ### Experimental Apparatus

-The experimental apparatus included pumps, a coiled flocculator, and a sedimentation tube.
-Fluoride and coagulant
+The experimental apparatus included pumps, a coiled flocculator, and a sedimentation tube ([Figure 1](https://github.com/AguaClara/fluoride/blob/master/Summer%202018%20fluoride%20report/Bench%20setup.png)).
+Water flows into the system through the water pump.
+Fluoride and coagulant (PACl) are pumped into the system from their respective stock tanks.
+The water, fluoride, and PACl mixture flows into the coiled flocculator.
+In the flocculator, PACl particles collide with fluoride ions, forming flocs.
+The mixture flows from the coiled flocculator to the sedimentation tube.
+Water flows up the sedimentation tube at a rate of 1.5 mm/s.
+This upflow velocity was used to calculate the necessary flow rate of water through the system.
+Calculations for the system flow rate can be found [here](https://github.com/AguaClara/fluoride/blob/master/SummerFluorideCalculations.md).
+Flocs are pumped from the sedimentation tube by a 1 rpm waste pump and exit through the floc weir.
+The treated water exits the sedimentation tube through the top where it flows to a sampling container.
+A sample is taken from the sampling container and the fluoride of the effluent water is measured by a fluoride probe.

 ![bench_setup](https://github.com/AguaClara/fluoride/blob/master/Summer%202018%20fluoride%20report/Bench%20setup.png?raw=true)
-Figure 1:
+Figure 1: The bench setup for the fluoride removal system.

-Explain your apparatus setup using enough detail such that future teams can recreate your apparatus.
-Make sure to explain why you built it this way.
+Calculations for stock concentrations

 * Design (calculations, constraints)

   $\frac{-b\pm\sqrt{b^2-4ac}}{2a}$